Quick Start

 Open ServerApi in our preferred code editor.

-Install the latest version of Node.js.
+Install the latest version of .

-Create a
+Create a .env

 file in our main project file that will contain all local environment variables used to run the server app.